Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 30 Juni 2025 06.26.32 UTC
+- WIB: Senin, 30 Juni 2025 09.24.17 UTC
-- WITA: Senin, 30 Juni 2025 07.26.32 UTC
+- WITA: Senin, 30 Juni 2025 10.24.17 UTC
-- WIT: Senin, 30 Juni 2025 08.26.32 UTC
+- WIT: Senin, 30 Juni 2025 11.24.17 UTC

 Kutipan Inspiratif:
-"Coming together is a beginning; keeping together is progress; working together is success."
+"Square has 4 ends triangle has 3 ends line has to ends life has one end but our friendship has no end!!!"

-Kategori: success
+Kategori: friendship